hrnr/arduino-projects/agriculture/README.md

 ## Automatic mode

 In this mode arduino will automatically try to keep temperature and soil moisture above given levels.
 This levels can be set through sending commands to arduino.
-See ###List of commands.
+See [list of commands](#list-of-commands) for details.
 This setting will be preserved in persistent memory through reboots.

 If you want to control heating and pump manually first disable automatic mode (by default disabled).